2022 New York Giants season: Week 6: vs. Baltimore Ravens

 The Ravens started with the ball and took all four of their first half drives into Giants territory, but scored for the first time on their third drive when Kenyan Drake had a 30-yard touchdown run and added a field goal before halftime.
 The Giants had trouble moving the ball but scored on their third drive when Wan'Dale Robinson caught his first career touchdown pass from Daniel Jones.
 The Ravens led 10–7 at halftime but outgained the Giants 256 yards to 90.
 The teams traded field goals in the third quarter and Mark Andrews scored his first touchdown on a controversial play where Brian Daboll unsuccessfully pleaded for a delay of game.
 The Giants responded when Daniel Bellinger scored his first touchdown of the game with six minutes to play, and the Ravens got the ball back with a 20–17 lead.

 The Ravens converted on a 3rd and 1 that had to be replayed because of an illegal formation penalty.
 On the ensuing play, the snap went behind Lamar Jackson who had to get the ball.
 Under duress, he threw an interception to Julian Love, the Giants first of the season, and Love returned the ball to the Ravens 13-yard line.
 On 3rd and 5, Jones threw an interception to Marcus Peters, but the referees penalized Peters for pass interference.
 Saquon Barkley scored the next play and the Giants led 24–20.
 Needing a stop to win, Kayvon Thibodeaux strip-sacked Jackson on the second play of the drive, his first in the NFL, and the Giants recovered.
 Jones and Barkley ran out the clock to secure the win in front of a rocking MetLife Stadium crowd.

 Lamar Jackson lost to an NFC team for the first time in his career.
 The Giants won their third game of the season after trailing by double digits and exceeded their win total from 2021 in Week 6.
-Daboll became the first Giants coach to start his career 5–1 since Dan Reeves in 1993.
+Daboll became the first Giants head coach to start his career 5–1 since Dan Reeves in 1993.